-- An extremely sharp pair of scissors.
+- Sharp pair of scissors: When I say sharp, I mean very sharp!
 The bad news is the project will definitely dull them in the process since they have a big job to do!
 You can also use a rotary cutter, some people find this easier.
 But, I prefer an old-fashioned pair of scissors.
 The cuts don't need to be completely pristine and perfect.

-- A 4"X4" piece of paper.
-This is optional, but it makes cutting the first corner easier.
+- 4"x4" piece of paper: This is optional, but it makes cutting the first corner easier.

 No Sew Blanket Making

 - The first thing you will want to do is to lay the two pieces of fabric together, with the wrong sides together.
 Obviously, you want both the right sides showing on both sides of your blanket.
 Align them the best you can.

 - Take your yardstick or any straight edge and cut off any ends so they are the same size.
 You don't have to use a straight edge, but I find it easier to keep my cutting straight this way.

 - Use clothes pin, paper clips, pins or anything to keep the separate pieces of fleece together and straight.
 Let me say, the first time I made a tie blanket I blew off this step and it ended up being a big problem.
 Let's just say what was going to be an adult blanket had to be cut down to a kids-sized one.
 So, don't skip this step!